TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 services.AddDbContextScope<IOrderDatabase, OrderDbContext>();
 ```

 Clearly, the above registration must be made from the project that contains `OrderDbContext`.
 This is not surprising: with an internal DbContext, the DbContext itself must _also_ be registered from the project that contains it.
-The recommended approach is to equip the project with an extension method that allows outer projects to register its dependencies:
+The recommended approach is to equip the project with an extension method that allows its dependencies to be registered by outer projects:

 ```cs
 public static IServiceCollection AddDatabaseInfrastructure(this IServiceCollection services)